WombatFromHell/OriginSteamOverlayLauncher/README.md

 * Browse down to the "AMD External Events" service.
 * Double-click it, change the startup type to "Disabled", and click "Stop" to disable the service, then click "OK" and exit the dialog.

-NOTE: This will break FreeSync functionality, but allow the Steam Overlay to hook into Origin games.
+**NOTE:** _This will break FreeSync functionality, but allow the Steam Overlay to hook into Origin games._

+**OSOL currently supports the following launchers: _Battle.net, UPlay, Origin, GOG Galaxy, Epic Games Launcher, and most Emulators/Master Launchers_**

+If you find a launcher that doesn't work with OSOL please [report it](https://github.com/WombatFromHell/OriginSteamOverlayLauncher/issues/new) so I can consider adding it to the supported launchers list.

 How To Compile